Ayshafathima/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.* Item 1
+Replace this with a list of your favorite things.

-* Item 2

-  * Item 2a

-  * Item 2b
+❤️  :heart:

+👍  :+1:

+😃 :smile:

+✨ :sparkles:

+🎉  :tada: